Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: Applications and examples

 \section{Applications and examples}

-Our main Theorems~\ref{TheExtended},~\ref{CoExtended1},~\ref{CoExtended2}, and also Theorem~\ref{TheRefined} can be readily applied to the problems considered by Panholzer and the second author~\cite{KuPa2014}, once the required singular expansions of the involved generating functions are established.
+Our main results, Theorems~\ref{TheExtended} and~\ref{TheRefined}, can be readily applied to the problems considered by Drmota and Soria~\cite{DS97}, Flajolet and Sedgewick~\cite{FlaSe2009}, Dumas, Flajolet and Puyhaubert~\cite{FlaDumPuy2006}, Janson~\cite{Jan2006b}, Meir and Moon~\cite{MeiMoo1970}, Panholzer and Seitz~\cite{PanholzerSeitz2011} (see also~\cite{KuPa2014} for many additional pointers to the literature) once the required singular expansions of the involved generating functions are established.
 This includes returns to record-subtrees in Cayley trees, edge-cutting in Cayley trees, returns to zero in Dyck paths, cyclic points and trees in graphs of random mappings, all leading to (mixed Poisson) Rayleigh laws, as well as block sizes in $k$-Stirling permutations.

-In the following we discuss several new results for the distribution of different parameters such as returns to zero and sign changes in walks and bridges with arbitrary steps, the number of subtrees satisfying some constraint in different fundamental families of trees, as well as the evolution of the number of balls in triangular urn models, and the table sizes in the Chinese restaurant process.
+In the following we discuss several new results for the distribution of different statistics such as returns to zero and sign changes in walks with arbitrary steps, the number of subtrees satisfying some constraint in different fundamental families of trees, as well as the table sizes in the Chinese restaurant process, and the evolution of the number of balls in triangular urn models.
+These examples illustrate that composition schemes $\mathcal F= \mathcal G(\mathcal H) \times \mathcal M$ lead universally to three-parameter Mittag-Leffler distributions (Definition~\ref{def:BetaMittagLeffler}), which simplify into two-parameter Mittag-Leffler distributions if $M(z)$ has a nonnegative singular exponent.